antcoop096/GymRat/README.md

 * set 3: 32.5lbs, trying to get over 5 reps

-After I can get to (usually) 10 reps using the heavier weight in the third set, that heavier weight becomes the weight I use for sets 1 and 2 for 8-10 reps next time I do the exercise in a future workout (assuming the exercise isn't done again later in the current workout).
+After I can get to (usually) 10 reps using the heavier weight in the third set, that heavier weight becomes the weight I use for sets 1 and 2 for 8-10 reps (for next time I do the exercise in a future workout, assuming the exercise isn't done again later in the current workout).
 Then the next possible heavier weight above *that* would become the new weight for the third set (in the example above, the next weight above 32.5 lbs would be 35 lbs).